arachne-framework/arachne-docs/docs/tutorials/creating-a-project.md

 	at clojure.lang.RestFn.applyTo(RestFn.java:139)
 	at clojure.core$apply.invokeStatic(core.clj:659)
 	at clojure.core$apply.invoke(core.clj:652)
-	at arachne.core.dsl$component.invokeStatic(dsl.clj:57)
+	at arachne.core.dsl$id.invokeStatic(dsl.clj:47)
-	at arachne.core.dsl$component.doInvoke(dsl.clj:57)
+	at arachne.core.dsl$id.doInvoke(dsl.clj:47)
 	at clojure.lang.RestFn.invoke(RestFn.java:421)
-	at arachne_init_script_8334492e_a146_4e04_98ec_e1f15e1976f1$eval10065.invokeStatic(myproj.clj:3)
+	at myproj.config$eval9782.invokeStatic(config.clj:4)
-	at arachne_init_script_8334492e_a146_4e04_98ec_e1f15e1976f1$eval10065.invoke(myproj.clj:3)
+	at myproj.config$eval9782.invoke(config.clj:4)
 	at clojure.lang.Compiler.eval(Compiler.java:6978)
 	at clojure.lang.Compiler.load(Compiler.java:7430)
 	...
-56 more
+78 more
+nil
 ````

-If you manage to read through all that, you might eventually discover something helpful: it looks like there was something wrong with the arguments to `arachne.core.dsl/component`.
+If you manage to read through all that, you might eventually discover something helpful: it looks like there was something wrong with the arguments to `arachne.core.dsl/id`.
 Fine.

 Fortunately, with Arachne, there is a slightly better alternative: invoke `(arachne.error/explain)`, with no arguments, at the REPL.
 This will produce a pretty-printed view of the last top-level exception (the onecurrently bound to `*e`, in Clojure's REPL).